Perception Characteristics Distance: Measuring Stability and Robustness of Perception System in Dynamic Conditions under a Certain Decision Rule: Related works

-In perception evaluation, metrics such as precision, recall, F1 score, mAP, and mIoU remain widely used, though they treat each detection independently.
-Extensions to these metrics have addressed temporal aspects; for instance, Zhang et al. \citep{zhang2016stability} enhance mAP with stability components for video detection, while Mao et al. \citep{mao2019delay} propose the Average Delay (AD) metric to capture detection latency under false alarm constraints.
-While these improvements consider temporal dynamics, PCD uniquely emphasizes distance-dependent reliability and fluctuations in detection confidence, providing a metric specifically suited for evaluating perception in ADS/ADAS contexts.
+\textbf{Perception Evaluation Metrics.} In perception evaluation, metrics such as precision, recall, F1 score, mAP, and mIoU remain widely used, though they treat each detection independently.
+To address these limitations, Can and Cigla \citep{oksuz2018localization} introduced the Localization Recall Precision (LRP) Error and its optimized variant (oLRP) as an alternative to AP, providing a more discriminative evaluation by jointly accounting for localization accuracy, false positives, and false negatives in object detection.
+Subsequent extensions have incorporated temporal aspects; for instance, Zhang et al. \citep{zhang2016stability} enhance mAP with stability components for video detection, while Mao et al. \citep{mao2019delay} propose the Average Delay (AD) metric to capture detection latency under false alarm constraints.
+Beyond temporal behavior, recent work has also emphasized uncertainty modeling: Hall et al. \citep{hall2020probabilistic} introduce the Probabilistic Detection Quality (PDQ) metric, which jointly captures spatial and semantic uncertainty, while Feng et al. \citep{feng2021labels} propose Jaccard IoU with uncertainty (JIoU) to address annotation noise and imperfect ground-truth localization.
+In parallel, Rezatofighi et al. \citep{rezatofighi2019generalized} propose the Generalized Intersection over Union (GIoU) metric to address IoU’s failure for non-overlapping bounding boxes.
+While these advances improve evaluation along spatial, temporal, and uncertainty dimensions, PCD uniquely emphasizes distance-dependent reliability and fluctuations in detection confidence, providing a metric specifically suited for evaluating perception in ADS/ADAS contexts.